Pep's perfect full-back? Classy Cancelo leads Manchester City back to the top of the Premier League | Goal.com

 Cancelo spends much of his time in the centre of the pitch as an auxiliary midfielder, linking the play and helping to pull opponents into uncomfortable areas.

+"When we have the ball, he plays a bit of a different role, he plays in the middle a bit more, gets more touches and he has the quality to put in these balls and I knew it," Gundogan told BT Sport.
+"That is why I made the run.
+The ball was perfect.

+"He is doing well.
+Everyone is doing well, him especially in the last few weeks, and we need this rhythm to maintain our level."

-Like many of Guardiola’s signings, he took time to get used to the Catalan's methods.
+Like many of Guardiola’s signings, Cancelo took time to get used to the Catalan's methods.
 Remember, Bernardo Silva also took a year to acclimatise before exploding into life during his second season.

 Cancelo's integration was made more difficult by what was a testing and underwhelming 2019-20 campaign for City but he now looks perfectly at ease, no doubt enjoying the fact that he is playing close to international team-mates Bernardo and Ruben Dias.